karuna-sth/fastapi-todo-user-authentication/ReadMe.md

-# Blog API and user authentication with FastAPI
+# Todo API and user authentication with FastAPI